| | | | |

 3. Once the white paint is dry, tape the edges of the wall where the colors will meet.

-4. Trim and rolled with charcoal blue paint.
+4. Trim and roll with charcoal blue paint.
 Again, repeat twice.

 5. Remove painter’s tape.
-This is our favorite brand and one that we have used to create all of our accent walls!
+This is our favorite brand and one we have used to create our accent walls!
 Make sure to pull away from the accent wall.

 6. Touch up any areas that bleed through the tape.
 A simple small brush is a great option and can make this easier.